adamsalter/find_location_by_ip-plugin/README.md

     Time.zone = Rails.cache.fetch(cache_key, :expires_in => 1.day) do
       FindTimezone.by_ip(request.env['REMOTE_ADDR'])
     end

+2) TZInfo

+The Timezone handling in Rails is a little confusing.
+Rails ActiveSupport::TimeZone basically comes with basic support, in the way of an offset and reduced list of timezones, but means Rails doesn't handle daylight savings by default.
+Full support is passed to the TZInfo gem.

+... this also means things like the ActionView helper functions like `time_zone_select` don't support the Rails timezone naming if you use the TZInfo naming.

+The following does work, but lists all possible TZInfo::Timezones:

+    #Example
+    @user.time_zone = FindTimezone.by_ip(request.env['REMOTE_ADDR'])

+    time_zone_select 'user', 'time_zone', nil, :model => TZInfo::Timezone

 Copyright (c) 2009 Adam @ [Codebright.net][cb], released under the MIT license